CopernicaMarketingSoftware/PHP-CPP-LEGACY/README.md

 PHP-CPP-LEGACY
 ==============

-The PHP-CPP-LEGACY library is a fork of the PHP-CPP library that can be used for PHP5 deployments.
-The original PHP-CPP will be further developed to support just PHP7.
+The PHP-CPP-LEGACY library is a fork of the [PHP-CPP library](https://github.com/CopernicaMarketingSoftware/PHP-CPP) that can be used for old PHP5 deployments.
+If you no longer use PHP 5.*, we recommend using the master [PHP-CPP library](https://github.com/CopernicaMarketingSoftware/PHP-CPP) instead.

+The PHP-CPP and PHP-CPP-LEGACY library have an almost identical API.
+This means that you can easily port C++ extensions that you wrote for PHP5 to PHP7 (and the other way around).

 ABOUT
 =====